LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/BestPractices/resolve-stuck-conversations.md

 To configure Step 1 (start anew with the consumer's original query), use:

 * [userRetryOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#userretryonstuckconversation) - Add this field, and set it to “true.”
 * [userNotificationMessageOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#usernotificationmessageonstuckconversation) - The default message that’s sent to the consumer is “I’m sorry.
 Something went wrong, so let’s start fresh.
 Could you restate your question in a few words?”
-To change the message, add this field, and set it to the desired bot message.
+To change the message, add this field, and set it as desired.

 To configure Step 2 (transfer to human agent), use:

 * [escalateOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#escalateonstuckconversation) - Add this field, and set it to “true.”
 * [escalationSkillIdOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#escalationskillidonstuckconversation) - You must add this field, and set it to the appropriate human agent skill ID to which to transfer the conversation.
 Without this value, the transfer will fail.
 * [escalationMessageOnStuckConversation](conversation-builder-testing-deployment-deploying-to-conversational-cloud.html#escalationmessageonstuckconversation) - The default message that’s sent to the consumer just before the transfer is, “I’m having some trouble.
 Let me connect you with an agent.”
-To change the message, add this field, and set it to the desired bot message.
+To change the message, add this field, and set it as desired.

 ### Tips